Enjoy Lake Coeur d’Alene, 6 Ideas How

-The world is full of gorgeous bodies of water, though none quite compare to the grandeur and stunning views of Lake Coeur d'Alene.
-With over 109 miles of shoreline, and sitting at over 25 miles long, Lake CDA is the second largest lake in all of Idaho, and the most popular recreational lake in the Pacific Northwest.
+The world is full of gorgeous bodies of water, though none quite compare to the grandeur and stunning views of Lake Coeur d’Alene.
+With over 109 miles of shoreline and over 25 miles long, Lake CDA is the second-largest lake in all of Idaho and the most popular recreational lake in the Pacific Northwest.

-Lake Coeur d'Alene is a popular scenic attraction all year round, though especially so during the summer when the water is warm and the sun hits the lake for weeks on end.
-Surrounded by stoic mountain ranges, winding rivers, and forests for hundreds of miles, it's easy to see why so many people call Lake CDA home, and many more are booking trips to get a taste.
+Lake Coeur d’Alene is a popular scenic attraction all year round, especially during the summer when the water is warm and the sun hits the lake for weeks.
+Surrounded by stoic mountain ranges, winding rivers, and forests for hundreds of miles, it’s easy to see why so many people call Lake CDA home, and many more are booking trips to get a taste.

-With so much to do on and around the lake, it can be a daunting task to figure out where to get started.
-Here are a few of our favorite recommendations to get you started on your Lake Cd'A journies!
+With so much to do on and around the lake, it can be daunting to figure out where to start.
+So here are a few of our favorite recommendations to get you started on your Lake Cd’A journies!

 Where is Lake Coeur d’Alene Located?

 Coeur d’Alene is a lakeside city nestled near hills and mountains and surrounded by beautiful scenery in North Idaho and the Inland Northwest.
 This, though small, is big in terms of stories and history to tell.
 The ever-growing city of Coeur d’Alene, Idaho, is famous for its the pinnacle of a lake-side resort, summer experiences, and being a destination for Ironman competitions.
 Lake Coeur d’Alene is easy to spot on the map for its iconic shape and outlines and is located in North Idaho.